SourceDoctor/examsresult/Readme.md

 * handle an Exam for complete School Class or a single student

+* CSV Export of School Class List
+* CSV Export of Exams List
+* CSV Export of Exams Results

 ## Todos
-* calculate each Timeperiod seperate and show result, for each schoolyear final result calculate timeperiod results with their weights together
+* calculates each Timeperiod seperate and show result,
+* for schoolyear final result, system calculates timeperiod results with their weights together

-* CSV/Text Export of School Class List
-* CSV/Text Export of Student Results
+* CSV Export of Student Results (in Timeperiod and complete Schoolyear)
-* CSV/Text Export of Exams Results
-* CSV/Text Export of Timeperiod/Schoolyear Results
+* CSV Export of Schoolclass Results (in Timeperiod and complete Schoolyear)

 * "what if Simulation" (what happens if Student has in next Test(s) this result(s)?)